unimi-dse/63dea3d1/README.md

-# Domination of Countries in Summer Olympics
+# Domination of Countries at Taekwondo Sport in Summer Olympics

 This package provides some functions which make it possible to see the medal counts achieved in Taekwondo sport by countries in Summer Olympics from the first appearance in 2000 Sydney to 2012 London, and the progress of the total medal counts depending on the increase of the participating athletes.